Do you need an implant? Call today to schedule a free consultation, including X-ray, (303) 214-9195.

 Am I A Good Candidate For Dental Implants?

 In a free dental implant consultation, we can answer this question for you, based on your dental health and your medical history.
 In general, though, you’re a good candidate for dental implants if you have strong supporting gums and bones, are in relatively good health overall, and are able to brush and floss on a daily basis.
-If you’ve been told that you shouldn’t get dental implants, before you give up, schedule your free consult, and we’ll be happy to provide a second opinion.
+If you’ve been told that you shouldn’t get dental implants, before you give up, schedule your free consult, and we’ll be able to provide a second opinion.

 What are the advantages of dental implants?